Dan0sz/caos-google-ads/README.md

-# Google Adwords for CAOS
+# Google Ads for CAOS

-This mini plugin for CAOS allows you to track Google Adwords conversion with CAOS for WordPress.
+This mini plugin for CAOS allows you to track Google Ads conversion with CAOS for WordPress.

 ## Installation